-Right to contact the family and lawyers Chapter 3 on admissions procedures referred to the need to inform family members and legal representatives when a person is deprived of his or her liberty.
+Right to contact the family and lawyers The section in chapter 5 on admissions procedures referred to the need to inform family members and legal representatives when a person is deprived of his or her liberty.
+This is particularly important as a safeguard against what are known as enforced disappearances, where there may be no record of what has happened to a detained person.
 There are never any circumstances which justify a refusal by prison authorities to let family members or counsel know that a person is being detained and where he or she is being held.
 The only exception is when the person him or herself requests this.

 All persons deprived of liberty have the right of access to legal counsel and to have this in private; that is, out of hearing of staff.
-The right of access to lawyers for pre-trial prisoners is dealt with in chapter 11.
+The right of access to lawyers for pre-trial prisoners is dealt with in chapter 16.

-Independent monitoring as an element of outside contact

-Chapter 10 deals with independent monitoring and inspection of places of detention.
-The European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment is one of the best examples of this form of inspection.
-The European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, under which the Committee was set up, confirms that its members have the right of unlimited access to people deprived of their liberty and to interview them in private.
+Independent monitoring as an element of outside contact Chapter 15 deals with independent monitoring and inspection of places of detention.
+The European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment is one of the most developed examples of this form of inspection.
+The European Convention for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment, under which the Committee was set up, confirms that its members have the right of unlimited access to people deprived of their liberty and to interview them in private as does the Sub-Committee on Prevention set up under the Optional Protocol to the UN Convention Against Torture.
 This principle should also be extended to local independent monitoring bodies.